SystemsApproach/security/tls.rst

 IETF’s TLS standard.

-The designers of SSL and TLS recognized that these problems were not specific to Web transactions (i.e., those using HTTP) and instead built a general-purpose protocol that sits between an application protocol such as HTTP and a transport protocol such as TCP.
+The designers of SSL and TLS recognized that these problems were not specific to Web transactions (i.e., those using HTTP) and thus they built a general-purpose protocol that sits between an application protocol such as HTTP and a transport protocol such as TCP.
 The reason for calling this “transport layer security” is that, from the application’s